abadojack/gocensys/README.md

 ## Authentication

-If you already have the uid and secret for your user, creating the client is simple:
+HTTP basic auth is required using the API ID and secret that are shown under [My Account](https://www.censys.io/account).

 ```Go
   api := gocensys.NewCensysAPI("your-uid", "your-secret", nil)